 Construction Model – A unit designed primarily for outdoor construction work.
-Standard features may include pneumatic tires (air-filled) and powerful gasoline/ LPG or diesel engines.
-Most construction models have rough-terrain features such as rough-terrain tires, oscillating axles and four-wheel drive to negotiate difficult, unimproved jobsites.
+Standard features may include pneumatic tyres (air-filled) and powerful diesel engines.
+Most construction models have rough-terrain features such as rough-terrain tyres, oscillating axles and four-wheel drive to negotiate difficult, unimproved jobsites.

 Drive Enable – A system that warns the operator when the turntable has been rotated beyond the non-steer wheel.
 Note: When the drive enable system is in use, the machine may drive in the opposite direction that the drive and steer control handle is moved.
 Use the color-coded direction arrows on the platform controls and the drive chassis to identify the direction of travel.

 Drive Hubs – The wheel hub and gearbox assembly used to transfer power from the wheel motor to the wheel (used on self-propelled aerial work platforms).
 Drive hubs utilize a planetary gear system that reduces wheel motor speed, thereby creating greater rotary force.

 Extendable Axles – With this feature, the axles on an aerial work platform retract to the width of the truck bed for transport and extend to necessary stability specifications on the jobsite.
 The width of aerial work platforms is a critical factor in maintaining stability.